 There is a good reason why this breed is not a banned breed in the UK under the Dangerous Dogs Act.
 Despite its intimidating look, they are one of the best choices as family pets.

 They were initially bred for badger baiting and fighting, sports that had been banned in the mid-19th century.
 Despite their breeding history, they have become family dogs with remarkable courage, tolerance, and patience around people and children.
 As such, Staffies earned the title ‘nanny dogs.’

 They are affectionate furry creatures.

-These muscled monsters secretly love cuddle sessions with owners.
+These muscled pooches secretly love cuddle sessions with their owners.
 They love human companionship, that’s why they follow people around.
 They are comfortable in a curled-up position at their owners’ feet or on their laps.

 These tough-looking, smart Staffies are eager to please their owners.

-Given the right training, any Staffies could excel at agility, obedience, flyball, and any other dog activities introduced.
+Given the right training, any Staffies could excel at agility, obedience, flyball, and many other dog activities.
 However, it is important to note that they have a streak of stubbornness, which can be challenging during training.